+Potential contributors of stormwater pollution through activities such as illicit discharges and daily business activities.
+The primary pollutants contributed by this target audience are excess nutrients and pathogens.
 The City's Public Education and Involvement Program is designed to address all stormwater pollutants of concern city-wide, but specific emphasis and concentration is given toward the pollutants for which waterbodies within the City are currently listed as impaired.
 These specific pollutants include:

-- Pathogens and Nutrients (Limiting Nutrient Total Phosphorus) Saugahatchee Creek Watershed

-- Sediment Moore's Mill Creek Watershed

-- Pathogens Parkerson's Mill Creek Watershed
+- Pathogens and Nutrients (Limiting Nutrient Total Phosphorus) and Siltation-Saugahatchee Creek Watershed - Sediment and Pathogens (E.Coli) Moore's Mill Creek Watershed - Pathogens (E.Coli) Parkerson's Mill Creek Watershed